Theosis/ATM/README.md

 Account class - contains the account number, user name, balance,PIN.
 Deposits and withdraws must update the balance.

-The main method will simply call the ATM class and the  ATM class will  interact with the user and with the Account class.
+The main method should be in its own class (probably called ATMApplication) and will simply call the ATM class.
+The  ATM class will  interact with the user and with the Account class.
+The only class in which the System.out.printtln statements are allowed in is the class with the main method (probably ATMApplication).
 There should be MINIMAL logic in the main method.

 The screen should print out just like the ATMs you've used in real life.
 It should prompt you to enter an account number (since we can't insert the card) and enter your PIN.